wandb/docugen/README.md

-When generating a new version of the docs, you'll want to create a new template based on the most recent version of the GitBook repo's `SUMMARY.md`
+When generating a new version of the docs, you'll want to create a new template based on the most recent version of the GitBook repo's `SUMMARY.md` To create a template, just remove the lines of `SUMMARY.md` corresponding to automatically-generated markdown files and put in their place one line reading `{docugen}`.

 ### Example Usage